barebox/barebox/Documentation/user/reboot-mode.rst

-Likewise, many bootloaders reuse such registers, or if unavailable, non-volatile memory to determine whether the OS requested a special reboot mode, e.g. rebooting into an USB recovery mode.
+Likewise, many bootloaders reuse such registers, or if unavailable, non-volatile memory to determine whether the OS requested a special reboot mode, e.g. rebooting into a USB recovery mode.
 This is common on Android systems.

 barebox implements the upstream device tree bindings for